ainnmzln/Categorization-New-Article/README.md

 # 1. Summary

-This project is to categorize unseen  articles into 5 categories namely Sport, Tech, Business, Entertainment and  Politics.
+This project is to categorize unseen  articles into 5 categories namely Sport, Tech, Business, Entertainment and  Politics using LSTM approach.

 # 2. Dataset